-|Last Updated 28th July 2012
+|Last Updated 28th March 2020

 Not all possible complications or risks can be foreseen in any medical or surgical treatment, and this is the case for

 the closure of OAC / OAF’s.
 There may be other unusual risks that have not been listed here.
 Please ask your Oral

 Surgeon if you have any general or specific concerns.